Yashwanth-git-coder/100DaysOfCode-Python/README.md

 ## Day - 03 👨‍💻

 On this day, I learned about the following topics 👇.
-✨ Python Conditional Statments
+✨ Python Conditional Statements
     (If, elif, else.)
-✨ ASCI code Genaretor
+✨ ASCI code Generator
 Based on the above topics, I build the " Treasure Island " project.